openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 2.0 {{RFC6749}}.
 It provides a path to interoperability for {{SSF}} Transmitters and Receivers by standardizing implementations of theses specifications.

-The Shared Signals Framework enables sharing of signals and events between cooperating peers.
+The Shared Signals Framework enables sharing of Security Event Tokens (SETs)
+{{RFC8417}} between cooperating peers.
 When combined with Continuous Access Evaluation Profile ({{CAEP}}) to share events such as Session Revocation and Credential Change, implementations can greatly improve their session and secruity outcomes.

-The CAEP Interoperability Profile defines the minimum required features that that implementations must offer in order to be considered complaint.
-CAEP session-recvoked and credential-change events are outlined in specfic use-cases to further enhance interoperatibility.
+The CAEP Interoperability Profile defines the minimum required features that implementations must offer in order to be considered complaint.
+CAEP session-revoked and credential-change events are outlined in specific use-cases to further enhance interoperability.
 Support for all use-cases listed herein are not required in order to be considered compliant of this profile.
 An implementation can choose specific use-cases to support.